Medically reviewed by Drugs.com. Last updated on Feb 2, 2021.

 If you experience troubling memory or thinking problems, make an appointment with your doctor.
 Keep a journal of your signs and symptoms so that your doctor can better understand how your memory problems are affecting your everyday life.

-It's not clear what causes signs and symptoms of memory problems in cancer survivors.
+There are many possible factors that might contribute to the signs and symptoms of memory problems in cancer survivors.

 Cancer-related causes could include: